grantj-re3/HandyIctDoco/git/NOTES_createGithubRepo.md

 git checkout master
 ```

-Create a new branch switch to it
+Create a new branch and switch to it
 ```
 git checkout -b newfeature
 ...